 Open Channel Flow Project description

-In this analysis, the two-phase flow of water and air inside an open channel is investigated.
+In this analysis, the two-phase flow of water and air inside an open channel is investigated by ANSYS Fluent software.
 The standard k-omega model is used for solving turbulent flow equations.
 Also, multi phase VOF model with the use of an open channel setting is activated to simulate two phases of water and air inside the channel.
 The water enters the channel with a mass flow rate of approximately 60Kg/s and its interaction with the air phase inside the channel is simulated.

 Open Channel Geometry and mesh